Ademan/multi-party-eltoo-with-bounded-settlement/README.md

 If the update advances the state by more than one then the `maybe_penalize` and `last_updater` move into the `penalized` set.

 This should add `P choose 2 + P choose 1 + 1` states for P in `[0, max_generation]`

+# Future Work

+- The symmetry version can actually be made O(n) instead of O(2^n) which would be a massive improvement.
+- Watchtower support can be added to penalty without much risk, by giving watchtowers their own states in the state machine, which are not penalized the same way.